jonas-meyer/terraform-backend/README.md

 > Please note that the state of resources created with this terraform code is not stored in AWS ("chicken-egg-problem"), but rather locally in `.tfstate`-files in the respective envs-folders and that these folders are checked into git (which is usually not a good practice for resources that change frequently)

 ## Prerequisites
 1. In order to run terraform, you need to install it first.
-I recommend `asdf` or `brew` for doing so.
-Current version is `terraform 1.2.9`.
 2. Also, you need to have an AWS CLI client installed along with credentials for the account the remote backend resources shall be created in.

 ## Configuration